 This course prepares you to perform a complete urinalysis which includes physical, chemical, and microscopic analysis.
 You will explore renal physiology and correlate urinalysis results with clinical conditions.
-Prerequisite(s): 513-110 Basic Lab Skills and 513-113 QA Lab Math
+Prerequisite(s): (513-113 QA Lab Math or min score of Y on L113) and (513-110 Basic Lab Skills or min score of Y on L110)